'Punching Game' at Downtown Bar Leaves Man Dead

 "We're not sure exactly what the arrangement or what the game was, all we know is that they were exchanging punches, mutually," Dobbs said.

-Police did not immediately release the names of the victim and suspect but witnesses said they were regular customers at the bar.
+Police did not immediately release the names of the men but witnesses said they were regular customers at the bar.

 Sean Kisner, director of operations for Jolt’n Joe’s, said the victim was attending a friend’s birthday party and appeared to be having a good time when the night took a tragic turn.